Alaska's Super Seven Big Game Raffle

 Additional Hunt Information

-Non-residents hunters are required to have a guide.
+Non-resident hunters are required to have a guide or must be accompanied by a resident relative 19 years or older within second-degree of kindred.
 Please keep in mind that it will cost thousands of dollars to hire a guide.
 The bag limit is only one brown bear every 4 regulatory years.
 Most hunters fly commercially from Anchorage to Cold Bay at the end of the Alaska Peninsula but there are limited commercial flights to choose from.
-There they meet their guide or transporter for the relatively short hope to Unimak Island.
+There they meet their guide or transporter for the relatively short hop to Unimak Island.